What is I Have Seen

 And even though he died with naught,

-I saw a man refuse to steal.
+I saw a man refuse to steal. - I saw a mighty river flood;

 I watched it taunt the morning dew.